A Family Dispute Resolution Practitioner or Mediator is a neutral third party who assists people to resolve their disputes.

 The Family Court encourages the use of dispute resolution

-In September 2021 the Family Law System was overhauled and a new Central Practice Direction with Core Principles was released.
-Core Principle 5 outlines the importance of Dispute Resolution.
+In September 2021 the Family Law System was overhauled and a Central Practice Direction with Core Principles was released.
+The Central Practice Direction was updated 6 May 2024.
+The Core Principles outline the importance of Dispute Resolution, when it is safe for people to participate.
 The Court encourages the use of Dispute Resolution Procedures before filing any court application.
 After a court application is filed, people are expected to be proactive in identifying the appropriate time and way to participate in Dispute Resolution to increase the chance of them exiting the court system without the need for a contested final hearing.

 Mediation is quicker than litigation